Bravely Default: Localization

 Prior to any official announcement of its Western release, Bravely Default was cited by multiple journalists as a game that should be localized for Western markets.
 In October 2012, Asano stated that there were no plans to localize the game, but that fans should continue inquiring so that their wishes were made clear.
 A localization was officially announced in April 2013.
 Nintendo took charge of publishing duties overseas.
 The Western version was based on the For the Sequel expanded version.
 It released in Europe on December 6, 2013.
 An earlier false report in Nintendo's financial report indicated that its European release would be in 2014, but this was later corrected by Nintendo of Europe.
 In Australia, it released on December 7.
 In North America, it released on February 7, 2014.
 Both in North America and the UK, a collector's edition was created including the soundtrack, an artbook, and over thirty AR cards.
 The UK edition also included a figurine of Agnès.
-It was also released in South Korea on April 16, although it was not localized into Korean, placing it in contrast with other Nintendo releases such as Shin Megami Tensei IV.
+The game was also released in South Korea on April 16, although it was not localized into Korean, placing it in contrast with other Nintendo releases such as Shin Megami Tensei IV.

 The localization itself was handled by Bill Black and his company Binari Sonori, whose previous work included Demons' Score for Square Enix and World of Warcraft: The Burning Crusade for Blizzard Entertainment.
 Another key staff member was Timothy Law, a localization editor from Square Enix who supervised the translation and voice recording for the title.
 An element of the localization that provided a challenge was creating a sense of wordplay equivalent with that used in the original Japanese.
 An example of this was the Performer job and its owner, the latter of which needed to have her first name adjusted while taking into consideration European gender perceptions.
 Another example from the dialogue was the need to create jokes that would not work in Japanese, such as Agnès commenting on finding a "lucky charm".
-The subtitle "Flying Fairy" was removed for the Western release as it might have given a false impression of family-friendly content due to different cultural perceptions to Japan.
+The subtitle "Flying Fairy" was removed for the Western release as it might have given a false impression of family-friendly content due to different cultural perceptions from Japan.
 The English voice actors were chosen to sound as similar as possible to their Japanese counterparts, and adjustments were made to characters through the actors' performances: these included making Ringabel more flirtatious, and adjusting Edea's growl of rage between language versions.
-The game uses both the English and Japanese dubs, along with subtitles in multiple languages.
+The game uses both the English and Japanese audio, along with subtitles in multiple languages.
 The Western localization of the game contains censorship related to some sexually suggestive material in the original game: the ages of the main characters were increased to no longer be underage by Western standards, with 15-year-olds being changed to be 18-year-olds, and two of the female playable characters' costumes were altered to make them less revealing.